How does a country with no COVID reopen its borders? These places are finding out

 A policy brief from the Australia-based Lowy Institute released last year warned that countries and territories across the Pacific faced a potential "lost decade" and a permanent economic setback due to the economic and social damage wrought by the pandemic.

-A year later, the outlook for the region remains largely the same, says Roland Raja, lead economist at the Lowy Institute.
+A year later, the outlook for the region remains largely the same, says Roland Rajah, lead economist at the Lowy Institute.

 "Economically speaking, the recovery has been very slow in the Pacific, while the rest of the world is bouncing back," he told NPR.

-And while the region as a whole has a good vaccination rate, Raja says the light at the end of the tunnel "is not actually even clear."
+And while the region as a whole has a good vaccination rate, Rajah says the light at the end of the tunnel "is not actually even clear."

 "I think at the moment, that's what it looks like the Pacific is very much likely to be amongst the slowest, if not the slowest region, to recover from from this crisis," he said.